-- Provide a rate of return that exceeds the MSCI ACWI ex US Index over rolling fiveyear periods.
+- Provide a rate of return that exceeds the MSCI EAFE Growth Index over rolling five-year periods.
 The option's returns should remain competitive with the index returns over rolling three-year periods. - Provide a rate of return that places above the median of a foreign large growth peer group universe over rolling five-year periods.
-The option's returns should remain competitive with the universe median returns over rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of quarterly returns, which does not exceed 125% of the risk of the MSCI ACWI ex US Index over rolling five-year periods.
+The option's returns should remain competitive with the universe median returns over rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of quarterly returns, which does not exceed 125% of the risk of the MSCI EAFE Growth Index over rolling five-year periods.